billy0628/ASUS-Laptop-X509JP-icelake-Hackintosh/README.md

 - [x] Microphone
 - [x] Bluetooth
 ### Notice!：
 After entering the Windows dual system, you must shut down!
-Windows do not reboot!Sound will not work!
+Do not reboot!Sound will not work!